DevTheDev/rangarajan-dev/rd/content/blog/riff/redesign.md

 published: true
 ---

+# No one does this
-# Most Top Performers don't even attempt to design their personal sites
+Most Top Performers don't even attempt to design their personal sites.

 Patrick Collison of stripe has one of the best personal sites on the internet, and there's probably no css.